l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 Headphone Jack (Also Intel SST)
 Disable NVIDIA GPU with SSDT (Freezes 10 seconds after login)
 Trackpad with SSDT-GPI0 (Trackpad OS Checking) SSDT-XOSI works fine though
-Fingerprint (Appears after USB Map but doesn't work, can be passed through to Windows VM)
+Fingerprint (Appears after USB Map but doesn't work, can be passed through to VMware Windows VM)

 Note: The serial number in `Platforminfo > Generic` is blanked out.
 You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS).
 Other note: USB Map Kext is removed because some variants of this laptop have different USB configurations.